ikoghoemmanuell/SQL-Projects/SQL Project.md

 .

-## Question 5: What are the revenues per supplier in 2013 before and after discount applied?
+## 5. What are the revenues per supplier in 2013 before and after discount applied?
 Show both values in a single table.

 ```sql
 SELECT s.CompanyName AS Supplier,